Construction Update – Week of April 28

 Overview

-Salt Lake City is making it better for people of all ages and abilities to walk, bicycle, and roll along neighborhood streets by implementing Neighborhood Byways.
-Neighborhood Byways create pleasant and convenient routes for people using active modes of transportation by encouraging safe travel speeds, discouraging cut-through vehicle traffic, providing safe crossings of busy streets, and connecting people to destinations.
+Salt Lake City is improving local neighborhood streets for people of all ages and abilities to walk, bike, and roll with Neighborhood Byways.
+These routes make active transportation safer and more convenient by encouraging safe travel speeds, discouraging cut-through traffic, improving crosswalks, and connecting key destinations.
 Salt Lake City is developing a network of these routes, which can be viewed on the Neighborhood Byways page.

-This Byway runs along Kensington Avenue from West Temple to 1600 East.
-The second phase of the Kensington Byway will continue east from 1600 East through Wasatch Hollow Park up to Foothill Drive.
-The Utah Department of Transportation (UDOT) has plans to install a signalized crosswalk for people walking and biking at the intersection of Foothill Drive and Kensington Avenue.
+The Kensington Byway runs along Kensington Avenue from West Temple to 1500 East.
+A future phase—currently unfunded and without a set timeline—will extend the byway east through Wasatch Hollow Park to Foothill Drive.
+The Utah Department of Transportation (UDOT) recently installed a signalized crosswalk for people walking and biking at the intersection of Foothill Drive and Kensington Avenue.
 Learn more about the Foothill Drive Safety Project on the UDOT website.

 Project Information